Dre210/HackerRank/README.md

-# HackerRank
-wored  to some HackerRank
+# SQL query solutions to some HackerRank questions